This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Guinea pig Anti-GluR1 (GluA1) (extracellular) Antibody, preincubated with the control peptide antigen.
+Guinea pig Anti-GluR1 (GluA1) (extracellular) Antibody, preincubated with the negative control antigen.

 AMPA receptors are members of the glutamate receptor family of ion channels that also include the NMDA and Kainate receptors.
 The three subfamilies are named after the original synthetic agonists that were identified as selective ligands of each family.